Sheldon Adelson Net Worth: $40 Billion

 Sheldon Adelson was an American political power broker and businessman with a net worth of $40 billion at the time of his death in 2021.
 He earned this fortune as an owner of a casino company named Las Vegas Sands.
 However, he was 55 years old when he first entered this business.
 Prior to this, Sheldon has started 50 different businesses and finally struck his luck with co-founding COMDEX, which is a computer trade show.
 COMDEX was founded in 1979 by him and his four more partners.

 After buying Las Vegas Sands in 2004 net worth of Sheldon Adelson grew up to $1 million per hour, including nights, weekends, and holidays.
-His net worth grew to $30 billion before the financial crisis in 2008.
-In 2009 his net worth was the lowest, and it sunk to $2 billion.

 Some of the most notable properties of Las Vegas Sands are The Palazzo in Las Vegas, The Venetian Macao, The Venetian in Las Vegas, Las Vegas Sands and Marina Bay Sands in Singapore.